Were Covid Patients Put on Ventilators to Maximize Hospital Profits?

 During the covid pandemic’s height, there were constant conversations about ventilators and the shortage of ventilators.
-What has been little discussed is that ventilators don’t do very much for covid patients.
-I then learned that Medicare was paying $39,000 for every patient put on a ventilator.
+It has been little discussed that ventilators don’t do much for covid patients.
+I then learned that Medicare paid $39,000 for every patient on a ventilator.
 This brings up whether patients were placed on ventilators because it was appropriate treatment or because it was profit-maximizing for the hospitals.

 Our References for This Article